Tech-at-DU/d3-tutorial/04-scales/readme.md

 ### Scale Ordinal

-An ordinal scale maps arbitrary values likes strings and dates to other arbitrary values like strings and colors.
+An ordinal scale maps arbitrary values like strings and dates to other arbitrary values like strings and colors.

 The country names would use an ordinal scale.